Archive Best Phones Without Social Media to Buy for Your Kid

 If your kid has a hearing impairment, Nokia 2760 Flip is a very good choice for them.
 This flip phone is compatible with hearing aids, provides RTT (Real-Time Text), and has larger buttons.

-Although it might not seem so, this Kai operating phone provides your child with 4G internet access, and they can actually get certain third-party apps like Facebook and WhatsApp from KaiStore.
+Although it might not seem so, this Kai operating phone provides your child with 4G internet access.
+Plus, they can actually get certain third-party apps like Facebook and WhatsApp from KaiStore.
 So, you need to keep an eye on your kid’s phone now and then, just to make sure they aren’t using apps you don’t want them to use.
-Though this is one of the best phones without social media on the market, you have to be careful about your child turning it into one of the worst phones with social media.
+This is one of the best non-smartphones for kids on the market.
+Still, you have to be careful about your child turning it into one of the worst phones with social media.

 Pros: